AntonScheitler/MolSim/README.md

 ```

 ### Velocity-density profile
-To output a velocity - density profile, please include the following elements to the parameters of the xml-input-file
+To output a velocity - density profile, please include the following elements to the parameters of the xml-input-file:

 ```
 <bin_profile>